net-daemon/docs/docs/v3/advanced/async_features.md

 ## Using async methods in observable

-NetDaemon have provided some convenient functions to call async functions in a safe way that guarantees exceptions being logged.
+NetDaemon provides some convenient ways to call async methods in a safe way that guarantees exceptions will be logged:

 ```csharp